Harry Styles Postpones European Concert Tour To 2021: Shares ‘Treat People With Kindness’

 Anyone who knows me, knows that performing has always been my favorite part of working in music.
 However, during times like these, the safety and protection of touring crew, fans, and everyone else around the world is an immediate priority.
 For obvious reasons, the upcoming tour in the UK and Europe will be rescheduled to 2021.
 Tickets already purchased will be valid for these shows.
 In the meantime, we will be closely monitoring the situation around the world and will continue updating you in the months to come.
 For the safety of yourself and others, please self-isolate.
 We’re all in this together.
 I can’t wait to see you out on the road as soon as it’s safe to do so.
 Until then, treat people with kindness.
 H

-Postponing the dates allows fans to truly appreciate the shows the way they were meant to be enjoyed, alongside others, singing and dancing the night away.
+Postponing the dates allows fans to truly appreciate the shows the way they were meant to be enjoyed — alongside others, singing and dancing the night away.

 Harry also asked his fans to take care of themselves by way of self-isolating in order to stop the spread of the disease.
 He then told his followers to “treat people with kindness.”

-There has been no official word of the status of his summer shows, which are scheduled to begin in July in Philadelphia, Pennsylvania and will end in October in Mexico City, Mexico.
+There has been no official word of the status of his summer shows, which are scheduled to begin in July in Philadelphia, Pennsylvania and end in October in Mexico City, Mexico.
 These concerts will be supported by singers Jenny Lewis and Koffee.

-The post has been liked 1,258,525 times and counting in just nine hours since it was shared.
+Harry’s post has been liked 1,258,525 times and counting in just nine hours since it was shared.
 Styles has 26.7 million followers on Instagram.

-Fans of the singer and songwriter who debuted his latest album Fine Line in December 2019, capping off the release with a hosting and performing gig on Saturday Night Live, are disappointed but understand that in rescheduling the shows instead of canceling, Harry is giving them a chance to really enjoy themselves at that later date.
+Fans of the singer and songwriter, who debuted his latest album, Fine Line, in December 2019 and capped off the release with a hosting and performing gig on Saturday Night Live, are disappointed.
+However, they also understand that by rescheduling the shows instead of canceling, Harry is giving them a chance to really enjoy themselves at that later date.

-Harry’s sister Gemma commented on her brother’s post by stating, “Proud of you and everyone who’s made the rescheduling happen.”
+“Proud of you and everyone who’s made the rescheduling happen,” she wrote.

 “Can’t wait for 2021!
 May everyone stay safe and be with the ones that they love,” said a fan.

-“I hope the U.S. tour can continue and the virus is done and gone by then…” said a third Instagram user.
+“I hope the U.S. tour can continue and the virus is done and gone by then…” said another Instagram user.

-“I think United States rescheduling is probably next,” responded a fourth fan to the aforementioned comment.
+“I think United States rescheduling is probably next,” responded a third supporter.